 Seton Hall Law is thankful to our veterans and servicemembers and is committed to helping you and your families succeed.
 The Office of Financial Aid/Enrollment Services certifies eligible veterans and their dependents for educational benefit payments.

+SUBMIT YOUR Veteran Enrollment Certification Request.
 We do not require that you submit a request for certification each semester, however, you must notify us if there is a semester for which you do not wish to use your benefits.
 For example, some veterans do not wish to use their benefits for the summer semester.
-You may also Check Your Current Post 9/11 GI Bill Enrollment Status here.
 Please contact us if you have questions on this.

 If you have at least 90 days of aggregate active duty service after Sept.
 10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.